Léo Cordeiro

-Leonardo Cordeiro de Lima Silva (born 27 September 1995), known as just Léo Cordeiro, is a Brazilian professional footballer who plays as a midfielder for Mafra in the Liga Portugal 2.
+Leonardo Cordeiro de Lima Silva (born 27 September 1995), known as just Léo Cordeiro, is a Brazilian professional footballer who plays as a midfielder for Russian club Ural Yekaterinburg.

 Professional career

 On 6 June 2019, Cordeiro signed a professional contract with Gil Vicente.
 Cordeiro made his professional debut with Gil Vicente in a 1-1 Primeira Liga tie with S.C.
 Braga on 25 August 2019.

 On 2 August 2022, Cordeiro signed with Mafra.

+On 7 July 2023, recently-promoted to Primeira Liga side Estrela da Amadora announced the signing of Cordeiro.

+On 4 August 2025, Cordeiro moved to Ural Yekaterinburg in Russian First League.

 Personal life

 Cordeiro is the brother of the footballer Leandrinho.